Skip to main content

 Build your synonym and abbreviation dictionary

 Collect regional variants (duvet/comforter), abbreviations (LED/light-emitting diode), and brand shorthands (Dyson V15 = Dyson V15 Detect).
-This dictionary does not need to be exhaustive on day one - it grows as you encounter misclassified keywords.
+This dictionary does not need to be exhaustive on day one; it grows as you encounter misclassified keywords.

 3

 Create attribute labels that apply across your taxonomy: material (wood, metal, fabric), audience (kids, adults, pets), price tier (budget, premium), use case (indoor, outdoor, travel).
-These labels let you split or merge clusters at any granularity your site architecture demands.
+These group labels let you split or merge clusters at any granularity your site architecture demands.

 4